Are Pumpkin Seeds Poisonous?

 Fix It

 To help avoid the potential effects of anti-nutrients like phytic acid, you can soak pumpkin seeds in water and then bake them.
-You can also try eating pumpkin seeds in combination with other nutritious foods (like on a salad, for example), to help counteract the effects that phytic acid has, per the Harvard T.H.
+You can also try eating pumpkin seeds in combination with other nutritious foods (like on a salad, for example), to help counteract the potentially negative effects of phytic acid, per the Harvard T.H.
 Chan School of Public Health.

 When to See a Doctor